 - Monitor employees' performance through observation, discussion, etc.

-- Document good and unacceptable performance.
+- Document positive and unsatisfactory performance.

 - Provide continuous coaching and constructive feedback in a timely manner.